Contents

 Not many vehicles have built-in rain sensors – especially older models.
 However, the biggest clue as to whether or not your car has a rain sensor is if the windscreen wipers turn on automatically when there’s rain.
 Additionally, you can identify the rain sensor by looking behind the rearview mirror.

 If there’s a square-like or rectangular gel pad stuck to the interior of the glass, then you most likely have a rain sensor in your car.
-Alternatively, you can read your car’s manual to determine if your car has a rain sensors.
+Alternatively, you can read your car’s manual to determine if your car has a rain sensor.

 Why is My Rain Bird Rain Sensor Not Working?